CodeBear801/tech_summary/tech-summary/navigation/eta/flight_eta_via_opensource_stack.md

 # [perry] for how to decide bucket range, please go to original code
 # excellent description in Bucketizing a Continuous Variable for Classification
+# Try with multiple bucket range and visualize histogram
+# target is generating a balanced category

 # Use pysmark.ml.feature.Bucketizer to bucketize ArrDelay
 splits = [-float("inf"), -15.0, 0, 15.0, 30.0, float("inf")]